lupyuen/lupyuen.github.io/src/forgejo.md

 Forgejo works great for syncing NuttX Repo from GitHub.
 We configured Forgejo to __auto-sync from GitHub every hour__...

-TODO: Pic of sync from GitHub
+TODO: Pic of repo sync from GitHub

 TODO: Pic of commits